kidwon24/Notification.manager/README.md

 ```

 <br />

+Add and also render message to notification:

 <br />

-Add and also render message to notification

 **notification.addMsg(msg, dontRenderMessage)**

 **dontRenderMessage** - Flag for adding the message without rendering it